viafintech/Barzahlen-Ruby/README.md

 Errors will be generated and raised based on the [Barzahlen API V2 error response][api_v2_documentation_error] information.

-The error_class, which is explained on [Barzahlen API V2 Documentation][api_v2_documentation_error], will be used as the class name of the error.
+The error_class, which is explained on [Barzahlen API V2 Documentation][api_v2_documentation_error], will be used as the class name of the error as following:

+* BarzahlenV2::Error::AuthError
+* BarzahlenV2::Error::TransportError
+* BarzahlenV2::Error::IdempotencyError
+* BarzahlenV2::Error::RateLimitError
+* BarzahlenV2::Error::InvalidFormatError
+* BarzahlenV2::Error::InvalidStateError
+* BarzahlenV2::Error::InvalidParameterError
+* BarzahlenV2::Error::NotAllowedError
+* BarzahlenV2::Error::ServerError
+* BarzahlenV2::Error::UnexpectedError -> Is raised when no interpretation of the error response was impossible

+All these Errors are of type BarzahlenV2::Error::ApiError.

 If the interpretation was successful you will get an error where you can access the information following